KFB Knitting – How To Make An Increase

 This technique adds a stitch to your knitting to help shape it for things like hats, socks, or scarves.

-KFB – Knit Front Back
+KFB – Knit Front And Back

-Increasing and decreasing stitches can be a little difficult for beginners but once you know how it really is quite easy to KFB (knit front back).
+Increasing and decreasing stitches can be a little difficult for beginners but once you know how it really is quite easy to KFB (knit front and back).

 This stitch is used in many patterns from sweaters to shawls.